Sebagabones/reallymahoosivelygay/README.md

-My attempt at create a blog and using a framework - I am using astro for this
+My attempt at creating a website using a framework - I am using astro for this